ayoisaiah/project52/README.md

 ## Join me

-Feel free to fork this project, if you want to join Project52 Challenge.
+Feel free to fork this project if you want to join the #Project52 challenge.
 Happy coding!